 - Extension cords without an installed circuit-breaker or surge protection device.

-- Space Heaters; space heaters present a fire safety hazard and are not permitted in University residences; students with concerns regarding heat in their rooms should contact Facilities staff for assistance.
+- Space heaters and air conditioners; space heaters present a fire safety hazard and are not permitted in University residences; air conditioners are a safety and environmental concern.
+Students with concerns regarding temperature in their rooms should contact Facilities staff for assistance.

 - Items prohibited for Reasons of Fire Safety: The following items are prohibited from use or storage within student housing facilities: